How Much Does It Cost for a Lawyer to Represent Me During a Disability Appeal?

-No lawyer should ask you for fees up front.
+Social Security Disability lawyers and personal injury lawyers do not ask you for fees up front.
 Disability attorneys generally provide representation on a contingency fee basis.
 This means you pay nothing until your attorney gets your disability benefits approved.
 Your lawyer can only collect a portion of your unpaid back pay.
-If an administrative law judge or an appellate court overturns your denial, but does not grant you back pay, your lawyer will not receive payment.
+If an Administrative Law Judge (ALJ) or an appellate court overturns your denial but does not grant you back pay, your lawyer will not receive payment.

 How Does the SSA Determine Back Pay?

 When you finally win your appeal and the SSA awards you the disability benefits you deserve, it will determine the exact date you first qualified for benefits based on your medical condition.
 In other words, the SSA decides the date you became disabled and unable to work.

 In some cases, this may be the date you stopped working.
 It could be the date of an accident or the date you received a serious diagnosis.
 It may even be the date you underwent a specific test or imaging scan.